csu-hci-projects/FA24-HolbrookK-KilbyE/README.md

   --------add links to videos we used--------------

 Contributions:
-  We were each in charge of making one unique level with the required hazards, targets, health, and limited ammo.
-  Elizabeth made the second level and Katie made the third level.
-Then, we worked together to make the first menu level and loaded the levels in order.
-Finally, we recorded and edited the two videos together as well.
+  We decided to split up the tasks in half.
+Elizabeth did 1 through 5 and Katie did 6 through 10.
+Additionally, we each attempted to do a challenge task for extra credit.
+Each group member wrote 1 page of the AI report and we worked on the README and videos together.
 The workload was fair and each member contributed an equal amount.

 The game:

-    Level 1
-      This level is a menu scene where the player may begin the game by clicking "start."
-After clicking start, the second level will be automatically loaded.
-There is also an option for the player to exit the game by clicking the "quit" button.

-    Level 2
-      This level takes place in a castle courtyard where the player must destroy all three targets to move to the next level.
-Each target has a health bar that starts at 100.
-After each hit, the target health decreases by 25.
-Once at zero, the target is destroyed.
-However, the player only has five ammunition projectiles.
-Since ammo is limmited to five, ammo pickups are available which each give the player two more projectiles.
-Similarly, health pickups are available and will increase the player's health by 10.
-The player must avoid the water, as it will damage the player's health.
-If the player's health goes to zero, the level will automatically restart.
-The targets, ammo pickups, and health pickups are all strategiucally placed in areas where the player may easily touch the water.
-      Once the player has successfully destroyed all three targets, the third level will automatically load.

-    Level 3
-      ------------add stuff here---------------------
+  This game uses the Meta Quest 3 VR Headset.
+It starts on a stone path over water.
+After the player enters the doorway, a set of tables and chairs are on the left.
+These chairs are all grabbable items that the player is able to pick up and throw.
+On the right side of the path, there are 2 more grabbable items on concrete pedestals.
+One is a metal ball and the other is a statue.
+Continuing down the path and through a doorway, the player can find a pistol to their left.
+This pistol has a current ammo count to the upper right of the gun.
+The default ammo count is 12 and will decrement with every shot. -----ADD YOUR STUFF HERE-----

 Meetings:
   We are roommates so communication and meeting times were fairly easy.
 In addition to outside of class, we met during class times and in lab.
-  Here were a few class/lab meeting dates: 10/11, 10/18, 10/23, 10/25, 10/28.
+Here were a few class/lab meeting dates: 11/25, 11/27, 11/29, 12/2, 12/4.
 We also met at 5pm on Thursdays to work on the project together.